vltabacaru/testing/orcl-dbcs-feat-19c-hol/auto-index/auto-index.md

 ## Step 12: Run Analytics Queries

 In addition to the OLTP synthetic workload, we can generate also some advanced analytical SQL workload.
 In this section we want to verify that automatic indexing is also capable of handling advanced business intelligence queries.
-For these queries, use SQL Developer, available on the remot desktop connection.
+For these queries, use SQL Developer, available on the remote desktop connection.
 Create and save a new database connection as user SH.

 Here is an example of advanced analytical SQL statement.
 This query returns the percent change in market share for a grouping of SH top 20% of products for the current three-month period versus same period one year ago for accounts that grew by more than 20 percent in revenue.